-The most famous of the ruin pubs are probably as well-known as the most famous sightseeing attractions in the city, and night after night they draw crowds of locals and tourists alike.
+The most famous of the ruin pubs are probably as well-known sightseeing attractions in the city, and night after night they draw crowds of locals and tourists alike.
 It’s no wonder then that any good tourist guide offers a selection of ruin bars in Budapest for you to explore!

-Ruin bars are so called because they were created out of ruins.
-After the second world war many buildings in the city were abandoned, particularly around the Jewish quarter.
-To anybody else these crumbling ruins were useless and condemned, but to the local creatives and artists; they were a playground.
+Ruin bars are so called because they were created within dilapidated and abandoned buildings.
+After the second world war many buildings in the city were crumbling and empty, particularly around the Jewish quarter.
+To most these ruins were useless and condemned, but to the local creatives and artists they were a playground.

-So, the artists moved in and began adding their own soul to the dilapidated space.
-Using recycled furniture, surreal art pieces, and pretty much anything else they could find; these talented creatives were able to turn ruin pubs into unique edgy bars full of self-expression and fun.
+So, the artists moved in and began adding their own soul to the dilapidated spaces.
+Using recycled furniture, surreal art pieces, and pretty much anything else they could find these talented creatives were able to turn ruin pubs into unique edgy bars full of self-expression and fun.